robfletcher/grails-angular-scaffolding/readme.md

 The HTML templates need to be generated individually for each domain class as they contain the markup needed to represent the properties of that class in a list or a form.
 However, the JavaScript used for the CRUD interface is the same for all domain classes.

+## Customizing

+### Using Grails RESTful URL mappings

+By default Grails uses a non-RESTful URL scheme where the controller action representing the verb is part of the URL.
+In the Grails documentation there is a section on [configuring RESTful URL mappings](http://grails.org/doc/latest/guide/theWebLayer.html#mappingHTTP).
+If you want to use such a URL scheme with this plugin you will need to override the `web-app/js/grails-default.js` file that configures an Angular _$resource_ service that maps to your Grails controllers.

 ## Limitations

 This is an experimental work-in-progress.
 See the [issues list](https://github.com/robfletcher/grails-angular-scaffolding/issues) for outstanding features.